chrisaliyuda/5-HeartDiseasePrediction-SupervisedMLtoClassPatientintoHavingHeartDieaseorNot/README.md

 # Model Building
 The model was trained on XGBoost classifier algorithm.
 K-fold split was used to train the model on different section of the dataset with their respective accuracy level.
 I used AUC and confusion matrix as the preferred evaluation metrics.

+# Check out the Python codes and more details about the project [here](https://github.com/chrisaliyuda/Heart-Disease-Prediction/blob/main/Heart%20Disease.ipynb)